 writer, editor, critic

 Tyler Robert Sheldon is an American poet, writer, educator, editor, and critic.
 He is the author of the full-length poetry collections When to Ask for Rain (Spartan, 2021), and Driving Together (Meadowlark Books, 2018), as well as the chapbooks Consolation Prize (Finishing Line, 2018), Traumas (Yellow Flag Press, 2017), and First Breaths of Arrival (Oil Hill Press, 2016).
 With James Benger he coauthored Against the Dark: road poems (Stubborn Mule Press, 2019), a composite travel narrative.
 Sheldon is the Editor-in-Chief of MockingHeart Review, and is also a book reviewer for various print and online publications.
 His poetry, fiction, artwork, and reviews have appeared in The Los Angeles Review, Quiddity International Literary Journal, The Tulane Review, The Midwest Quarterly, Pleiades, The Dead Mule School of Southern Literature, Coal City Review, Tinderbox Poetry Journal, The Prairie Journal of Canadian Literature, Entropy Magazine, Thorny Locust, The Big Nasty Press, and other places.

 Sheldon has received the Charles E. Walton Essay Award, the Dickens Project Essay Prize, and nominations for the Pushcart Prize and the AWP Intro Journals Award.
-He's listed on the Poets & Writers Directory and The Map of Kansas Literature.
+Find him on Chill Subs, the Poets & Writers Directory and The Map of Kansas Literature.
 The American Press and The Emporia Gazette have profiled his writing, and his work is also archived in the Kansas Studies Collection at Washburn University.